 In what year was RETA established?

-RETA was founded in 1910 as the National Association of Professional Refrigeration Engineers (NAPRE) — in the year following its first convention in 1909.
+RETA was organized in 1910 as the National Association of Practical Refrigerating Engineers (NAPRE) — in the year following its first convention in 1909.

 What is RETA’s structure as an association?